 Upon receipt from the senior reviewer, UPA will distribute proposed new and revised draft AA/PPS documents to Academic Affairs stakeholders for review and comment by designated deadlines (up to three weeks), ensure receipt of comments in a timely manner, and send any needed reminders.
 If comments are not submitted by the stated deadline, it will be assumed that there are no additional comments from that stakeholder and the review will progress.

 UPA will compile a comprehensive list of all comments received and send to the senior reviewer for consideration and response.
 Senior reviewer responses will be made available to faculty and staff on the Policy and Procedure Statements website (login will be required).

 Upon receipt of a response to comments, UPA will edit final AA/PPS documents for style and voice consistency and post the official version of all AA/PPS documents on the Policy and Procedure Statements website.

 UPA will maintain an index of all AA/PPSs, including the most recent review date, names of reviewers, and all other pertinent information to facilitate the review process (refer to the AA/PPS Index).

 REVIEWERS OF THIS PPS

 Position Date Director, University Planning and Assessment April 1 E3Y Associate Vice President for Institutional Effectiveness April 1 E3Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Provost; senior reviewer of this PPS
+Director, University Planning and Assessment; senior reviewer of this PPS